-no gang related items, or anything that closely resembles these types of items, nothing fully covering the head.
+anything that closely resembles these types of items, nothing fully covering the head.

-- Wear any clothing with holes in it that comes above the knees and shows skin. - Wear bandannas, headbands, sweatbands, hats or headdresses, including hoods, inside the school building at any time, except to athletic events. - Wear any other items identified by the principal that in his /her judgment have an adverse effect on discipline or the effectiveness of the instructional program. - Have blankets or guilts in classrooms. - No undergarments should be visible - Shirts must be worn at all times even during athletic events and practices or classes
+- Wear any clothing with holes in it that is more than 4 inches above the knee. - Wear bandannas, headbands, sweatbands, hats or headdresses, including hoods, inside the school building at any time, except to athletic events. - Wear any other items identified by the principal that in his /her judgment have an adverse effect on discipline or the effectiveness of the instructional program. - Have blankets or quilts in classrooms. - No undergarments should be visible. - Shirts must be worn at all times even during athletic events and practices or classes.